Breaking the Curse of Dimensionality: On the Stability of Modern Vector Retrieval: Stability of Multi-vector Search

 \section{Stability of Multi-vector Search}

 We now turn our attention to the stability of multi-vector search.
 We begin by introducing a formal mathematical model of multi-vector search including a new, analogous definition of stability in this setting.
 We then proceed to our main theorem of this section identifying a sufficient condition for such stability to exist.
-In summary, we make the following contributions in this section:

-\begin{enumerate} \item We introduce formal definitions for multi-vector search and multi-vector stability. \item We generalize the theorems of \citep{beyer1999nearest} and \citep{durrant2009nearest} and prove that a multi-vector search instance is stable if and only if the relative variance over the associated set aggregation distance function is positive.

-\item We prove that multi-vector search with Chamfer distance is stable provided that the induced single-vector search problem (a near neighbor search instance over the singleton vectors) is stable.
-We further give a counterexample showing multi-vector search with average pooling may not be stable even if the induced single-vector search instance is stable.
-Finally, we also validate our results experimentally. \end{enumerate}